Cryptocurrencies and Taxes: What You Should Know

 If you operate a business that accepts cryptocurrencies as payment for goods or services, you may face some unexpected tax consequences.
 As with any business transaction, the IRS sees all exchanges with customers as a taxable event, no matter if it involves cash, credit, bartering, or crypto.
 When a customer or client pays you in crypto, the income you realize is based on the currency's fair market value at the time of the transaction and will be included in your gross business income.

+Since the crypto is property and not a currency, another issue to be aware of is the potential for a capital gain or loss when you eventually sell the crypto you received.
+For example, a buyer pays you $6,000 in digital currency for a mountain bike.
+Because you purchased the bike for $4,000, you now have $2,000 of taxable ordinary income on that sale.
 But your crypto tax implications don't end there.
-Let's say you hold the bitcoin for six weeks.
+Let's say you hold the cryptocurrency for six weeks.
 Its value goes up to $7,500 during that time, and you decide to sell it.
-Your cost basis for the bitcoin is $6,000, the fair market value on the date you received payment for the mountain bike, resulting in a $1,500 taxable short-term capital gain.
+Your cost basis for the crypto is $6,000, the fair market value on the date you received payment for the mountain bike, resulting in a $1,500 taxable short-term capital gain.

 While we recommend all business owners work with a tax professional, if your business accepts cryptocurrency, it's doubly important to have a tax advisor who understands how virtual currencies could impact your taxes.